dbmdz/digitalcollections-commons/digitalcollections-commons-springmvc/README.md

 ```

 That's it!
 The specified HTTP-errors are now forwarded to the error-page surrounded by the webapp-specific design showing timestamp and error code.

+## Frontend specific Exceptions

+There are usse cases where exceptions in the service layer occur.
+These service-specific exceptions
+must be catched and translated into frontend specific exceptions.

+The package "de.digitalcollections.commons.springmvc.exceptions" contains common frontend exceptions you can use.

+- ResourceNotFoundException: used when service can not deliver some resource because it can not be found.
+It is translated to HTTP-Status 404 (Not Found).